25 of the Most Famous Ancient Greek Statues and Sculptures

 A giant sculpture of the ancient Greek god Zeus, lost and destroyed during the fifth century AD, was thirteen meters tall, the size of a four story building, and erected in the Temple of Zeus at Olympia, Greece.

-This amazing sculpture was made by Pheidias (Who had also made the huge statue of Athena Parthenos), and reportedly took eight years to construct.
+This amazing sculpture was made by Pheidias (Who had also made the huge statue of Athena Parthenos) and reportedly took eight years to construct.

 The Temple of Zeus was designed by Libon from Elis in 466- 456 BC, the site included a stadium, where the Olympic Games were held every four years, in honour of Zeus.

-Pheidias’ workshop was found in 1954- 58, West of the Temple of Zeus.
+Pheidias’ workshop was found in 1954- 58 West of the Temple of Zeus.

 The Zeus of Olympia, Zeus sitting on his throne, was commissioned by the Eleans, an ancient region in the Southern Peloponnese and consisted of ivory and gold panels, placed over cedar wood and embellished with ebony and precious stones; it is one of the seven wonders of the ancient world.

-No copy has ever been found, but details of the Zeus of Olympia, are know from word of mouth descriptions, passed down through generations of ancient Greeks, and from images of Zeus of Olympia, adorning ancient Greek coins.
+No copy has ever been found but details of the Zeus of Olympia are know from word of mouth descriptions, passed down through generations of ancient Greeks, and from images of Zeus of Olympia, adorning ancient Greek coins.

-What happened to this great Zeus, is not known, was it carried off to Byzantium by the Romans, and maybe later destroyed in the fire at the Palace of Lausus in 475 AD?
+Was it carried off to Byzantium by the Romans and maybe later destroyed in the fire at the Palace of Lausus in 475 AD?

 Or did Zeus perish in the fire at Olympia in 525 AD?